Brano21/gitlab_actions_testing/README.md

 1. Go to **Settings** → **Actions** → **General**.
 2. Change **Workflow permissions** to "Read and write permissions."

-For the sake of this project, this change was sufficient.
-However, it is possible to specify more granular permissions in the workflow using YAML.
+For this project, this change was sufficient.
+However, you can specify more granular permissions in the workflow using YAML.